• Skip to primary navigation

 For best results, cook a flank steak to an internal temperature of 145 degrees Fahrenheit.

-When substituting flank steak for top sirloin, it is important to remember that the two cuts of meat have different flavor profiles.
+When substituting flank steak for top sirloin, it is important to remember that the two cuts of meat have different flavors.

 Top sirloin is generally more flavorful than flank steak, so you may want to add some additional seasonings or marinade to your dish.